(FAQ’s not reviewed by or approved by FHA or Federal government)

 Do both spouses need to be at 62?

-No. Recently announced changes taking effect August 4th 2014 will allow a senior under 62 to be on the Reverse Mortgage and guarantee this person will be able to live in the home the rest of their life given they do certain things.
+No. Changes that took effect August 4th 2014 allow a senior under 62 to be on the Reverse Mortgage .
 Call for additional details.

 What if the value of the house declines?